David Asman Chronicles his Fascinating Career as a Prominent Journalist, and his Love for Cigars

 David Asman: It’s a broad variety really.
 When I was at the Wall Street Journal in the 1980s covering Latin America, it was an exciting time.
 There were multiple wars going on, Pablo Escobar was still alive causing trouble in Colombia, there was the Mexican financial collapse, and there were a lot of very good news stories – particularly in financial and economic news.

 As for specific interviews, a big one was Fidel Castro.
 Looking into the eyes of a murderer and a guy who has essentially kept his country away from any kind of modernization in the last 50 years, is pretty surreal.
 To put in one man the fate of a nation— it was a really strange situation to be in his presence.
-Trying to report as objectively as possible while I obviously have some bias towards him was not easy.
+Trying to report as objectively as possible while I obviously have some bias toward him was not easy.
 Just managing the cordialities was strange.
 For example, I had a friend who wanted me to get a copy of Life Magazine autographed and I felt pretty weird doing so.
 Asking such a person for an autograph is just a very weird thing to do.
 As a journalist you have to be somewhat objective, you ask critical questions, but it’s always difficult when you know more about the inside story of a person who is actually quite evil.

-I’ve interviewed several Presidents and leaders of different countries, like Carlos Salinas, the former President of Mexico, with whom I had a fairly cordial relationship.
-He was a pretty good President up until the time the power of that presidency became overwhelming.
+I’ve interviewed several presidents and leaders of different countries, like Carlos Salinas, the former President of Mexico, with whom I had a fairly cordial relationship.
+He was a pretty good president up until the time the power of that presidency became overwhelming.
 In the midst of the country privatizing its businesses, his brother Raul was taking 10% of everything!
 God only knows how much Carlos got away with.
 I’d ask him questions about these things, knowing that either his family or he himself was embezzling millions of dollars.
 It’s definitely strange in those types of situations, when you’re basically telling these people that I, and the rest of the world, view them as crooks.

 I much prefer interviewing people who are heroic in stature.
 They may not have huge names in the public, but the people who are trying to change things in a positive way at the local level.
 They’re the ones who need the support of a big institution like the Wall Street Journal or FOX News.
 Whenever possible I prefer to empower the powerless rather than comfort the powerful.